Average Cost of Renters Insurance in 2025

 Average Cost of Renters Insurance by Credit Score

-If you have a poor credit score, renters insurance can cost an average of $285 per year — $147 more yearly than for those with a good credit score.
-Your credit score influences the average cost of renters insurance, as providers use it as an indicator of a your financial responsibility and likelihood of making claims.
+If you have a poor credit score, renters insurance can cost an average of $416 per year for $20K in personal property — $269 more yearly than for those with a good credit score.
+Your credit score influences the average cost of renters insurance, as providers use it as an indicator of your financial responsibility and likelihood of making claims.
 Generally, individuals with higher credit scores tend to receive lower premiums, while those with lower scores may see higher rates.

 Understanding the relationship between your credit score and renters insurance premiums can help you make informed decisions to manage your insurance costs effectively.
-To explore how rates change based on credit score and coverage, feel free to toggle the table below.
+To explore how rates change based on credit score and coverage, use the table below.

-If you’re looking to lower your renters insurance rates, improving your credit score can be a valuable long-term goal.
+If you are looking to lower your renters insurance rates, improving your credit score can be a valuable long-term goal.
 Build and maintain a strong credit history by paying bills on time, reducing outstanding debts and managing credit responsibly.

 Average Cost of Renters Insurance by Claims History

-Your claims history is a significant factor that influences your insurance premiums — having at least one claim in the past five years can result in average renters insurance rates of approximately $182 per year.
+Your claims history is a significant factor that influences your insurance premiums — having at least one claim in the past five years can result in average renters insurance rates of approximately $186 per year for $20K in personal property coverage.

 Insurance companies consider your past claims as an indicator of your risk profile.
 Individuals with a history of frequent or significant claims are seen as higher risk, leading to higher premiums, while those with a clean claims history tend to enjoy lower rates.
 To explore how rates change based on claims history and renters insurance coverage, you can easily toggle the table below.